Florida Roof Storm Damage: How an Attorney Can Protect Your Claim

 What Your Insurance Policy Typically Covers for Roof Damage

-Most Florida homeowners’ insurance policies include coverage for storm-related roof damage, but there are important caveats to keep in mind.
+Most Florida homeowners’ insurance policies include coverage for roof damage from storm events, but there are important details to understand to ensure your claim is successful.

 Covered Perils Usually Include:

-• Wind damage from hurricanes or tropical storms
+Wind damage roof issues caused by hurricanes or tropical storms

-• Water damage caused directly by roof damage (not flooding)
+Water damage resulting directly from roof damage (not from ground flooding)

 Common Exclusions and Limitations:

-• Damage caused by poor maintenance or wear and tear
+Roof damage due to poor maintenance or general wear and tear

-• Flood damage, which requires a separate flood insurance policy
+Flood damage, which typically requires a separate flood insurance policy

-Additionally, Florida policies often have hurricane deductibles, which are typically a percentage of the home's insured value and can be much higher than standard deductibles.
+In addition, many Florida policies include hurricane deductibles, which are often a percentage of your home’s insured value, these can be significantly higher than standard deductibles.

 Why Roof Damage Claims Are Often Denied or Undervalued